 Unfortunately, these are the kind of memories I feel are always simmering under the surface which occasionally break through into my conscious thought.
 And when they do, I find it hard to stop thinking about them.

 In this instance, I was thinking about them so in depth that I actually started getting irritated at nothing.
 I started repeating the scenarios in my head over and over again trying to ‘fix’ the past and alter the memory somehow.
 I even found myself speaking the dialogue that I wish I had said (which is new).

 This is something I’ve done for a while but has never affected me to this extent.
 It’s similar to my behaviour of reciting my lines before I speak.
-Thankfully, I’ve kind of forgotten about that behaviour, whereas my remembering of past events has seemed to have stuck with me.
+Thankfully, I’ve kind of forgotten about that behaviour, whereas my remembering of past events seems to have stuck with me.

 A harsh reminder

 The fact that this happened when it did then is pretty strange to me.
-When it happened, I did feel particularly engrossed in my thoughts which I suppose is pretty dangerous when you have a history of anxiety.
+When it happened, I felt particularly engrossed in my thoughts which I suppose is pretty dangerous when you have a history of anxiety.

-I suppose there is a lesson to be learnt from this though: I can’t let me guard down.
-It feels like it was a kick up the arse from my own mind telling me to stay aware of what I’m thinking.
-Because if I don’t stay aware, maybe this’ll happen again.
+I suppose there is a lesson to be learnt from this though: I can’t let my guard down.
+It feels like it was a kick up the arse from my own mind telling me to stay aware of what I’m thinking because if I don’t stay aware, maybe this’ll happen again.

 So that’s what I’m going to try and do.
 I’m going to try and get back into my conscious monitoring behaviour that I learnt from my CBT sessions and try and nip this kind of thing in the bud before it can develop into something more serious.

 Let’s hope it works.